heywoodlh/prsn-stack/README.md

 ### Docker NAT

-A Docker network called pcsnstack is created in which all the containers will be able to use to communicate with one another.
+A Docker network called prsnstack is created in which all the containers will be able to use to communicate with one another.

-CouchPotato is on 172.0.0.2
+Radarr is on 172.18.0.2

-Sonarr is on 172.0.0.3
+Sonarr is on 172.18.0.3

-NZBGet is on 172.0.0.4
+NZBGet is on 172.18.0.4

-In order to configure CP, Sonarr or NZBGet to connect to one another these NAT IP addresses will need to be used.
+In order to configure Radarr, Sonarr or NZBGet to connect to one another use the service name and port to connect (i.e. nzbget:6789).
+Because the containers are on the same network the hostname of the container will resolve to the internal IP address.

+Thus:

+radarr => 172.18.0.2

+sonarr => 172.18.0.3

+nzbget => 172.18.0.4

 ### Uninstalling: